seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 **The reference value is 1, not «somewhere above 1» — and the archive confirms the scale.** `E[range] = σ·√(8/π)` makes the ratio unbiased when σ is right, so a diffusive day reads 1 on average.
-The TZ-11 archive run measured a pooled mean of **0.9509** against a simulated driftless null of ~0.98: the denominator is correctly scaled to within ~3 %, and a mismatch between the bot's `volatility` and a reconstructed one would have moved the mean and did not.
+The archive measures a pooled coin-day mean of **0.9509** against a null simulated in the same run at **1.0012** — a 5.03 % gap, inside the 15 % the rule allowed: the denominator is correctly scaled, and a mismatch between the bot's `volatility` and a reconstructed one would have moved the mean and did not.
 The earlier claim that close-based σ pushes the reading above 1 by construction is **withdrawn** — the intra-hour understatement and the √24 scaling of microstructure-inflated hourly returns cancel to within noise.

-**What the archive does show is over-dispersion against the null**: median 0.81 vs 0.93, p90 1.59 vs 1.38, maximum 15.6 vs 3.2.
-That is volatility clustering (§7) thinning the middle and fattening both tails — the property the banner exists to surface, not an artefact to calibrate away.
+**What the archive does show is over-dispersion against the null**, on both objects.
+Coin-days (TZ-11): median 0.81 vs 0.93, p90 1.59 vs 1.38, maximum 15.6 vs 3.2.
+List medians (TZ-13, the object the consumer actually thresholds): p0 0.2407 vs 0.5850, p50 0.7769 vs 0.9325, p90 1.3911 vs 1.2393, p100 10.6653 vs 2.6604.
+That
+is volatility clustering (§7) thinning the middle and fattening both tails — the property the banner exists to surface, not an artefact to calibrate away.

+**The null is a floor on what a quiet market reaches, never a model of this one.**
+It is a constant-σ common-factor construction and has no vocabulary for a market that alternates between very quiet and very violent regimes: the empirical distribution is wider than it on BOTH tails, and the worst journaled date sits five times the null's p99.9.
+Its whole job is to say where a quiet market stops, so that an admissibility band can be drawn without writing one down (inv.
+49).
+Reading a percentile of it as the probability of a real day is a category error, and the figure printed on screen is a measurement of the day, not a likelihood.

 **Nothing predictive is added.** This measures what the session already did, in the same standing as §3.12 Layer 1: it asserts «the geometry of entering right